Accelerated Database Recovery in Azure SQL

 Many DDLs are executed in one transaction.
 For example, in one transaction, rapidly creating and dropping temp tables.

 A table has very large number of partitions/indexes that are modified.
 For example, a DROP TABLE operation on such table would require a large reservation of SLOG memory, which would delay truncation of the transaction log and delay undo/redo operations.
-The workaround can be drop the indexes individually and gradually, then drop the table.
+As a workaround, drop the indexes individually and gradually, then drop the table.
 For more information on the SLOG, see ADR recovery components.

 Prevent or reduce unnecessary aborted situations.
 A high abort rate will put pressure on the PVS cleaner and lower ADR performance.
 The aborts may come from a high rate of deadlocks, duplicate keys, or other constraint violations.